snabbco/snabb/README.md

 To contribute to the Snabb Switch, simply fork these repositories, make some improvements, and send in a pull request on Github.
 Let's start simple and tune the process over time.

-Ideally developers will collaborate mostly through the medium of code on Github.
-Maybe we won't even need a mailing list in the beginning.
-We shall see!
+It will be interesting to get some experience with how versatile Github's tools are.

 ### Reddit